I am sometimes asked ‘What writing apps do you use?'

 That said, there are a number of great writing apps and tools that can help you write faster.

 Here are the ones I recommend:

 I can’t recommend Scrivener enough as a writing app.

 I use this book writing software to write feature articles for newspapers, reports, books and more.
 I also sometimes use Scrivener for blogging.
 These days, I use it mostly for long-form writing.

 Scrivener also has plenty of keyboard shortcuts to speed up the writing process.
 If you need help, you can learn how to use this book writing software faster by taking this course by Gwen Hernandez.

-IA Writer is one of my favourite distraction-free writing apps for short blog posts and articles.
+IA Writer is my favourite distraction-free writing app for short blog posts and articles.
 While Scrivener is great for managing large writing projects, this writing app is perfect for smaller ones.

 I use IA Writer on my laptop, desktop and mobile.
 It's elegant, easy-to-use and it syncs my writing across all of my devices.

-Ulysses is a more feature-rich alternative to IA Writer.
+Ulysses is a more feature-rich alternative writing app to IA Writer.

 It includes a mobile and tablet writing apps.
 Arguably, it's not quite as distraction-free as IA Writer, but it helps you organise both small writing projects (like a blog post) and large ones (like a book).

-I use Google Drive to collaborate with other writers and editors.
+I use GSuite as a writing app to collaborate with other writers and editors.

 Well, Google Drive comes part of G Suite and as word-processing software goes, it's easy to use and works anywhere.
 I also use the rather generous Google Drive cloud storage to backup my writing, source files, images and more.
 And, I can access my writing on the go (and update my Google docs) using the mobile app.